eraldoribeiro/temperature-stabilization-assignment/README.md

 ### Implementation details

-- Write a Bash script or program that runs you solution.
-- The central server can be a multi-connection server (optional).
-Here, you can choose to implement the multi-connection by using child processes.
+- Add some instructions on the `README.md` file on how to run your program.
 - Don't worry about killing Zombies.
 Let them be.
 - The simplest way to start the implementation is to use the sample source code that has been provided as examples in Canvas.
 Some helpful source-code examples are:
   - https://github.com/eraldoribeiro/tcp_client_server

 ### What to submit

-Add/Commit/Push the source code of your program into the GitHub repository for the assignment.
+`Add/Commit/Push` the source code of your program into the GitHub repository for the assignment.
 Do not upload executable files or temporary files that result from the compilation process.

 Describe the execution of your program in the repository's `README.md` file.
 Here, include figures of relevant screenshots showing the execution of the entire system.
 For example, if you run each process in a separate terminal, you can capture all terminals working side-by-side into a single screenshot.
 Submissions without a `README.md` and screenshots showing the program's execution will suffer a 20-point deduction in the grade in the assignment grade.